gbraad/gbraad/README.md

   He combines strong technical judgment with architectural leadership, re‑engineering CRC to keep pace with OpenShift’s evolution and producing the only tool that can bring up a full OpenShift environment in about ten minutes.
-Gerard is known for people‑first leadership, supporting distributed teams through complex technical challenges and personal hardships while maintaining consistent, high‑quality delivery.
+Gerard is known for a strong team leadership, supporting distributed teams through complex technical challenges and personal hardships while maintaining consistent, high‑quality delivery.